Skip to main content

 Chalmers University logoChalmers University - nanofabrication and device work.

-United States flagYale — EVs, vesicles, brain & biomarkers
+United States flagYale - EVs, vesicles, brain and biomarkers

 Now a Postdoctoral Associate in Neurology at Yale School of Medicine, building extracellular vesicle-based diagnostics for neurodegeneration.

-Yale logoYale School of Medicine — Neurology & Pathology.
+Yale logoYale School of Medicine - Neurology and Pathology.